SC-Tech-Program/SCreproducibility/Journal-Special-Issue.md

 The submission website for this journal is located at: [https://www.evise.com/profile/api/navigate/PARCO](https://www.evise.com/profile/api/navigate/PARCO)

 To ensure that all manuscripts are correctly identified for inclusion into the special issue, authors must select the name of the special issue when they upload their manuscripts: **VSI:SC18 SCC Reproducibility** (for the SC19 cycle, reviewing papers from the SC18 SCC).

+## Recommendation for SC20 and beyond

+The Student Cluster Competition (SCC) should also commit to be a guest editor for the Journal Special Issue.